-Tattoos could also potentially mess with your ability to get an epidural—especially designs on the spine or back—due to the risk of irritation and infection.
-However, by consulting with your medical professionals and disclosing any tattoos you have (as well as any worries), you can help to reduce any stress or potential risks.
+Tattoos could also potentially mess with your ability to get an epidural—especially designs on the spine or back.
+However, though caution should be taken, by consulting with your medical professionals and disclosing any tattoos you have (as well as any worries), you can help to reduce any stress or potential risks.

 If you do decide to move forward with getting a tattoo while pregnant, there are a few steps you should take to be sure you’re reducing the risk as much as possible.
-The first step is finding an experienced and professional tattoo artist to ink you during your pregnancy—though that’s not as easy as it may sound.
+The first step is to consult your OBGYN and come to a decision together.
+If your doctor does say it's safe for you (though they're far more likely to recommend you wait), you'll need to find an experienced and professional tattoo artist to ink you during your pregnancy—though that’s not as easy as it may sound.
 In fact, Fiore says that it’s extremely uncommon to see tattoo artists working on pregnant clients.
 If you’re able to find an artist who is willing to tattoo you while pregnant, make sure to schedule a consultation to discuss what dyes they plan to use, how long the session will be, and any other accommodations you may require or questions you have.
 You may also want to talk through any additional concerns to see if they’re able to put your mind at ease.
-However, remember that no matter how sterile the tattoo shop or how experienced the tattoo artist, getting tattooed while pregnant will always pose a greater risk (even to a small degree) than getting inked after giving birth.
+However, remember that no matter how sterile the tattoo shop or how experienced the tattoo artist, getting tattooed while pregnant may always pose a greater risk (even to a small degree) than getting inked after giving birth.

-You should also, above all, consider is the cleanliness and sterility of the shop.
+You should also, above all, consider the cleanliness and sterility of the shop.
 One potential source of harm is the needles the artist uses; if the tattoo shop isn’t clean, you face the risk of hepatitis B, hepatitis C, HIV, or other blood-borne infections.
-It’s also common for your body to spike a fever after getting tattooed, as white blood cells rush to the open wound to ensure no bacteria tries to attack the body.
+Your body may even spike a fever after getting tattooed, as white blood cells rush to the open wound to ensure no bacteria tries to attack the body.
 The biggest problem is that no one really knows exactly how getting a tattoo while pregnant will affect the mother or child, and there’s very little scientific evidence to back up any potential risks (or non-risks).

 Are There Any Issues With Having a Tattoo Before Pregnancy?